 Eureka College works to cultivate a campus community that reflects diversity and promotes intercultural understanding.
 Each year, our campus welcomes international students in degree seeking and exchange programs to become members of the Red Devil family.
 Students from countries such as Japan, China, Hong Kong, Thailand and Germany have been welcomed into the Eureka College community, and we are excited to expand to other countries!

-We are currently accepting international student applications for Spring 2018 and Fall 2018.
-After you apply online, please submit transcripts from your most recent school, English Proficiency test scores and your Statement of Finances.
+We are currently accepting international student applications for Fall 2018.
+After you apply online, please submit transcripts from your most recent school and English Proficiency test scores.
 Students who have taken either the ACT or the SAT test can submit these scores instead of English Proficiency test scores.